Woodbury, CT Farmhouse Led to Full-Circle Healing

 Today, the healing process has come full-circle for the family.
 Ehris and Velya enjoy researching, preparing, teaching, and coming up with new ideas.
 During classes, workshops, and events, the old house extends its hospitality, and others experience its healing.
 The mother/daughter duo regularly present their workshops and presentations at other venues.

-Ehris Urban, an herbalist, reflexologist, Reiki master, and flower essence therapy practitioner, grew up in a family passionate about holistic medicine.
+Ehris Urban, an herbalist, flower essence therapy practitioner, reflexologist, and Reiki master, grew up in a family passionate about holistic medicine.
 She opened Grounded Holistic Wellness, LLC in March 2015.

 Velya Jancz-Urban is a teacher, author, former Brazilian dairy farm owner, and expert on New England’s colonial women.
 Her entertainingly-informative presentation, The Not-So-Good Life of the Colonial Goodwife, is a result of the research completed for her novel, Acquiescence.